RobinLandraud/SeekSneak/README.md

    $ git clone git@github.com:RobinLandraud/Sneaker.git
    ```

-2. To launch the bot on your browser, launch the main.py file at the root of the file:
+2. To launch the bot on your browser, launch the main.py file at the root of the repository:
    ```bash
    $ ./main.py
    ```